SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          var y = 0
       }

 ..
-FIXME: This section still does not describe why required initializers are useful.
+FIXME: This section still doesn't describe why required initializers are useful.
    This is because the reason for their usefulness - construction through a metatype of some protocol type with an initializer requirement - used to be broken due to